top of page

 If you're a Christian, you already know the answer.
 One day, all people, regardless of their personal beliefs, will have to answer to the God who actually created them.
-Every failure to do what we were created for will be punished, whether Jesus receives that punishment at the cross for Christians, or whether it is received by the sinner themselves in Hell.
+Every failure to follow His will will be dealt with, whether we, ourselves, receive due penalty for our error, or we ultimately entrust our burden to the Lord upon the cross.

 But try answering that question as an atheist.
 Why are evil things objectively evil?
 The key word there is "objectively".
 There is a difference between "it's wrong in my opinion" and "it's actually wrong".
-In this article, I will examine a few of the ways atheists attempt to justify morality within their worldview, and demonstrate that, lacking the Divine Legislator, they have no real basis for morality.
+You can make an objective mistake, such as "1 + 1 = 5".
+But you cannot make a subjective mistake.
+What is the best ice cream flavor?
+There is no right or wrong answer!
+But most atheists prefer to think, speak, and act, as if there are right and wrong things to do.
+So, in this article, I will briefly, yet critically examine the most common ways atheists attempt to justify objective morality in a worldview which precludes a source thereof.

 The pain principle